-After the Second World War, Coca Cola was now known almost everywhere, and as one of the company's historic presidents, Roberto Goizueta (if you want to know more) said years later;
+After the Second World War, Coca Cola was now known almost everywhere, and as one of the company's historic presidents, Roberto Goizueta (if you want to know more on britannica․com) said years later;

 we were already in the global market when being there was not yet contemplated.

 The success of the product as a whole is something truly incredible.